Gentrification in the United States: Crime

-Gentrification often leads to increases in crime rates.

 Gentrification is marked by changing demographics and, thus changing social order and norms.
 In some cases, when affluent households move into a working-class community of residents (often primarily Black or Latino communities), the new residents' different perceptions of acceptable neighborhood behavior and cultural activity of pre-existing residents may be in conflict with the established norms of the pre-existing community.
-This may be associated with increased police calls and police presence in these areas, due to greater reports on issues such as loitering, noise, etc. With increased policing and the greater clout of affluent residents, minority residents may be affected by racial profiling or have concerns about their safety.
+This may be associated with increased police calls and police presence in these areas, due to greater reports on issues such as loitering, noise, etc.

-Gentrification has a goal of decreasing crime rates in neighborhoods that once were deemed high-crime areas, after a while it is said to decrease somewhat overall however, property crime rates did not see any difference.
-Research has been conducted that has shown a significant change in crime rates due to gentrification.
+Gentrification has a goal of decreasing crime rates in neighborhoods that once were deemed high-crime areas, after a while it studies shown a decrease overall however, some studies noticed little difference in property crime rates.
+Researchers have come to the conclusion it may take additional years of gentrification to see a notable decline in property crime rates in some cities Research has been conducted that has shown a significant change in crime rates due to gentrification.